Wild Heart (Stevie Nicks song)

 "Wild Heart" is a 1983 song by the American singer-songwriter Stevie Nicks.
-It was the third single from her second solo album, The Wild Heart.
-The song was written in 1981 and first performed during a Rolling Stone photo shoot with her to-be sister-in-law Lori Perry-Nicks.
-The original demo has the music of Fleetwood Mac's song "Can't Go Back".
+It is the opening track from her second solo album, The Wild Heart.

 Background

 In an interview with Jim Ladd in 1983, Nicks said of the song, "The song the Wild Heart is kind of an abstract song, that was written in Long Island, New York.
 I mean at the same time that Enchanted was written.
 A long, long time ago, right at the same time that Bella Donna came out."

 Album version

-Nicks wrote the music of "Wild Heart" for the album version of the song which gave her full writing credits for the song.
+Nicks wrote the music of "Wild Heart" for the album version of the song and received full writing credits for the song.
 She made several changes to the lyrics of the song, such as an introduction dedicated to her then recently deceased friend, Robin Anderson.
-When Nicks played the song to her friend Tom Petty he said it was "epic" The song is over six minutes long.
+When Nicks played the song to her friend Tom Petty he said it was "epic".
+The song is over six minutes long.